pdjr-wemos/MULTI001/MULTI001/README.md

 # MULTI001

-__MULTI001__ implements a wireless sensor module which reports temperature, light-level and motion detection to an MQTT server.
+__MULTI001__ is a MQTT wireless sensor module which reports temperature, lux and motion.
-The module is based on a Wemos Mini-D1 SOC.

-__MULTI001__ was designed to obtain motion and light-level data from a LuxControl SmartDim Sensor 2 (part number 86 454 523).
+__MULTI001__ is was specifically designed to obtain motion and lux data from a SmartDim Sensor 2 (part number 86 454 523) ceiling fitting which was once part of a LuxControl home automation system.
-The SmartDim sensor supports the following connections:
+The SmartDim sensor operates at 12VDC and reports motion and lux using this reference voltage:

 BROWN  - +12VDC power-in\
 YELLOW - GND\
 ORANGE - PIR (normally 0VDC, 12VDC pulse when movement detected)\
 YELLOW - LUX (0 - 12VDC representing LUX level)\

-Interfacing these sensors to the Wemos board simply requires adjustment of the output voltages on PIR and LUX through a resistance divider.

-The sensor module obtains temperature data from a DS18B20 digital thermometer.
+__MULTI001__ obtains temperature data from a DS18B20 digital thermometer.

 ## Installation